aal89/gpt4-multi-agent-test-engineer/README.md

 ## 📄 Usage

-1. Configure your test parameters.
+1. Configure your application parameters (recommended; use the .env file).
 2. Start the multi-agent test engineer.
 3. Collaborate with the agents to create test cases.
 4. Review and analyze generated tests.